contact us

 Professor., PI.

 Scott H. Soderling, Ph.D.: Dr. Soderling received his Ph.D. in Pharmacology at the Univ. of Washington.
 As an HHMI postdoctoral fellow he uncovered a new neuronal cytoskeletal signaling complex implicated in intellectual disability that facilitates synaptogenesis.
 He was recruited to Duke University in 2005.
-Dr. Soderling serves as the Chair of Cell Biology and is the Scientific Director of the Duke Mouse Transgenic Facility.
+Dr. Soderling serves as the Chair of Cell Biology and is the Interim Chair of Biochemistry.

 Lucio SchiapparelliResearch Scientist